peridio/docs/src/docs/platform/guides/introduction-to-release-management.md

-# Introduction to Release Management
+# Introduction to release management

 This guide serves as a comprehensive introduction to release management that will cover bundles and releases.